MicrosoftDocs/data-api-builder-docs/data-api-builder/graphql.md

 ### `first` and `after`

-The parameter `first` allows to limit the number of items returned.
+The parameter `first` limits the number of items returned.
 For example:

 ```graphql
 query {